simonprickett/simonprickett.github.io/_posts/2020-07-12-making-a-single-button-keyboard.md

 In the image above I have the Trinket connected to a USB power source, just to check that it powered up and worked after soldering, and that I hadn't fried it :)

 Finally on the hardware side, we'll want to put the button and the trinket in a sturdy enclosure, so that we can hit that button hard when we need to get out of a situation on Zoom!
-As the trinket will connect to the computer using the USB cable, we'll want something that we can make two holes in - one to mount the button, the other to let the USB cable get in.
-As we're going to use the Trinket's multi-colored LED too, it'd be nice if the enclosure was somewhat translucent, acting as an LED diffuser and letting some light escape.
+As the trinket will connect to the computer using the USB cable, we'll need something we can make two holes in - one to mount the button, the other to let the USB cable pass through.
+As we're also going to use the Trinket's multi-colored LED, the enclosure should be somewhat translucent, so it acts as an LED diffuser and lets some light escape.

 Looking around at what I had handy, I figured a reusable Starbucks hot cup (available at any Starbucks) would do.
 I drilled a hole in the top with a forstner drill bit, and attached the arcade button using its screw collar.
 I then drilled a smaller hole in the bottom to allow the USB cable to enter...